machshev/bible-modules/README.md

 ## Installing

 You will need a version of Python 3 installed to run these scripts.
+At the moment I've not got access to pypi due to an issue with 2FA and a misshap with my phone a few months back.
+However the plan is to release a package on pypi to make it easier to install.
+For the moment however installing from source is the only option.

+### Clone the repository

 First clone the repository from github.